Kakarot-Anni/VWent/README.md

 * He gets a checkbox list and explains his problem.

 #### We are basically establishing the link between the people who are facing the issues and those who have already faced the issues and are willing to help.

+* In case there is a person who is not able to connect to a person who has faced a similar problem before, and the bad luck is so bad that he's facing a totally new problem, the helpers come in handy here, they're going to help them.
+(Basically verfied mental health care problems and therapists)
+* The helpers can also help the fighters in case the winners' solution isn't handy for them.